 American Spirit on Full Display

 In 1995–just four years after the first family moved into Summerlin–the Patriotic Parade was born of humble beginnings.
-The initial “parade” consisted of dozens of young Summerlin residents riding on bicycles or in small pull-wagons decorated with red, white, and blue streamers, accompanied by Uncle Sam on stilts.
-These young residents, dubbed the Patriotic Pedalers, traveled less than one-quarter-mile from the Summerlin Library to the Trails Park.
+The initial “parade” consisted of dozens of young Summerlin residents riding bicycles or in small pull-wagons decorated with red, white, and blue streamers, accompanied by Uncle Sam on stilts.
+These young residents, called Patriotic Pedalers, traveled less than one quarter-mile from the Summerlin Library to Trails Park.
 A handful of community members served as crossing guards on Village Center Circle.

 Although modest, the original Patriotic Parade had an unmistakable charm and provided Summerlin with an instant neighborhood connection.
-Despite being the early days of the community, it wasn’t hard to see the potential for the event.
-Within two years, the parade became motorized and included community-built floats, live performances, and an annual “Salute to the Military” tribute honoring the service men and women from Nellis Air Force Base.
+Despite being the community’s early days, it wasn’t hard to see the potential for the event.
+Within two years, the parade became motorized, including community-built floats, live performances, and an annual “Salute to the Military” tribute honoring the service men and women from Nellis Air Force Base.

-And as Summerlin grew, so did the parade.
+And as Summerlin grew over the decades, so did the parade.

 We March On